Frequently Asked Questions about CLECs

 How do I become a CLEC?

-In some states the process can be a long and complex procedure requiring the services of a Regulatory Attorney or Consultant.
+In some states the process can be a long and complex procedure requiring the services of a Regulatory Attorney or Contracting Firm.
 The first item required is to file for a CLEC license from the State Public Utilities Commission within your operational area.
 The PUC will require a list of service costs or Tariff Charges for each service you will provide.
 Call us today at 813-470-7094 to discuss your state's requirements.

 The next step after you obtain your CLEC authorization is to file an interconnection or resale agreement with the local ILEC or other CLEC.
 This allows the CLEC to connect to customers via ILEC or other CLEC facilities, often called UNEs or Unbundled Network Elements.
 Copies of some completed Interconnection Agreements are usually available from the ILEC to use as a guideline for your filing.
 These are public documents.
 Along with this procedure is the ILEC or CLEC Account, which includes many elements based on what the needs of your operation are going to be!
 Please call CLEC Strategies at 813-470-7094 and ask for a Telecom Manager for more information.Example Interconnect